onweru/browse/exampleSite/content/docs/faq.md

 * See [All Configuration Settings](https://gohugo.io/getting-started/configuration/#all-configuration-settings)
 for the full list of Hugo-defined variables with their default values.
-* See [Mainroad config.toml example](https://github.com/Vimux/Mainroad#configtoml-example) for the full list of Mainroad-specific variables.
+* See [Browse config.toml example](https://github.com/Vimux/Browse#configtoml-example) for the full list of Browse-specific variables.

 **Front Matter:**

 * See [Front Matter Variables](https://gohugo.io/content-management/front-matter#front-matter-variables) for the list of Hugo-defined Front Matter variables.
-* See [Mainroad Front Matter example](https://github.com/Vimux/Mainroad#front-matter-example) for the list of Mainroad-specific Front Matter variables.
+* See [Browse Front Matter example](https://github.com/Vimux/Browse#front-matter-example) for the list of Browse-specific Front Matter variables.

 ### What if I have more questions?
 Should I create an issue?

-**We don't provide personal technical support.** As stated in our [contributing guidelines](https://github.com/Vimux/Mainroad/blob/master/CONTRIBUTING.md), please do not use the issue tracker for personal support.
+**We don't provide personal technical support.** As stated in our [contributing guidelines](https://github.com/Vimux/Browse/blob/master/CONTRIBUTING.md), please do not use the issue tracker for personal support.
 This includes reports like: “How do I do this", “Everything is broken; help me”, “I changed something, and it doesn't work anymore”, “It's not a personal issue, but I just want to ask how X or Y works”, “I forked your theme, then something broke; fix this immediately”, and so on.